LukeCampardo/LucasCampardo/README.md

 <div align="center">

-## Welcome to my profile
+### Welcome to my profile

-My name is Lucas Campardo and I am a student of bachelor's degree of Computer Engineering

-I'm currently learning C at my college and Java for my own decision.
-My focus is backend but I like to study something about frontend and Linux.
+#### Hello, I'm Lucas and this is my GitHub profile.
+I'm a Computer Engineer student, and my focus is on backend development!
   <!-- TECNOLOGIAS QUE TENHO DOMÍNIO -->
 ### Tech
 <div display="inline_block">